-Tuesday’s Soil Ecosystem Service – Soil as a diverse and vital habitat for biodiversity
+Tuesday’s Soil Ecosystem Service – Soil biodiversity

 Description: In contrast to the atmosphere, hydrosphere and geosphere, the pedosphere (soils) is poorly known.
 Being composed of minerals and altering gaseous and aqueous substances (soil water and soil air) it is a very special habitat, hidden to human eyes.
 A pedosphere is a special place populated with a myriad of very diverse organisms that perform processes that are crucial to terrestrial ecosystems.
 It is known that a handful of soil contains more organisms than there are humans on Earth.
 Soil ecosystem biodiversity can be described as an abundance of genes, important for above ground ecosystem and humans.

 Soil processes and soil properties affect soil biodiversity: The soil biodiversity is strongly determined by soil properties.
 Soil properties such as pore volume (a living place of soil organisms), the presence of water, air and nutrients, quantity and type of organic matter, etc. as well as inter and intra-species relationships define the diversity and abundance of populations of soil organisms.
 Soil biodiversity is a dynamic property.
 It is changing daily and seasonally as well as on a long-turn basis due to climatic change or soil degradation.
 It is difficult to record and compare the biodiversity of soils as it includes many different groups of organisms and only some of them are sufficiently known.
 Thus, evaluation of soil biodiversity is subject to many uncertainties.